 Video conferencing is generally suitable when you require attendees to be able to share their camera, mic, or screen.
 For example PathFactory VEX customers running events with hands-on lab sessions might use a video conferencing tool to deliver a collaborative experience, such as our out-of-the-box integrations with Zoom Meetings and WebEx Meetings.
 Drawbacks to this approach include cross device and browser support limitations (see note on Zoom and WebEx), limits on number of attendees may apply depending on your video conference solution licence, and the management of muting and unmuting attendees can be a nuisance.
 As such we recommend that as often as possible you use Video Streaming rather than Video Conferencing to power the video feed in your VEX sessions.
 Unless your session absolutely must have audience members use their mic, camera, or screen share we recommend choosing Video Streaming.

 How to Decide on a Video Feed for a Session

-The following decision tree will help you arrive at which solution is best suited to the needs of your session.
+The following graphic will help you arrive at which solution is best suited to the needs of your session.